“When someone shows you who they are, believe them the first time.” – Maya Angelou

 The focus of attention is always on the other person.

-They display jealously by discounting the positives of others.
+They display jealously by discounting the positive attributes of others.

 The person never apologizes, regardless of wrongdoing.